tomucker/tomucker.github.io/_posts/2016-04-25-triangulation-clinton.md

 > Every loving couple & family deserves to be recognized & treated equally under the law across our nation. #LoveMustWin #LoveCantWait.
 > --<cite>Hillary Clinton, April 2015</cite>

 I would have thought that the nature of such a strategy would make it unsustainable as such inconsistencies came to light, but the counted ballots as of early 2016 cast suggest it is---despite the latter flaw---still very much viable.

+There is also a feeling that she is somehow *owed* the presidency.
+After all, this is the logical next step in her career, everything she has done culminates in this candidacy, her life's not worth if she doesn't at least get a shot.
+This zeitgeist sadly paves her way to the presidency and even her illegal use of a [personal email](https://github.com/JohnCoene/rodham) server in the basement of her private home will not hamper the stratagem.